Gas prices soar as Germany suspends approval for Nord Stream 2 pipeline – KION546

 Russia has denied withholding gas from Europe this year in order to gain political leverage, but deputy prime minister Alexander Novak said last month that “early completion of the certification” for Nord Stream 2 would help “cool off the current situation.”

 “We haven’t got enough gas at the moment, quite frankly.
-We’re not storing for the winter period,” Jeremy Weir, CEO of energy trading company Trafigura, told an FT conference.
+We’re not storing for the winter period,” Jeremy Weir, CEO of energy trading company Trafigura, told a conference organized by the Financial Times.
 “So hence there is a real concern that. . . if we have a cold winter that we could have rolling blackouts in Europe.”

 The-CNN-Wire